sakuli/Docs/content/getting-started/Installation.md

 When installing multiple WebDriver packages, you can easily switch between different browsers.

 ### On Windows
 You will have to manually add the respective WebDriver location to your systems `PATH` variable, otherwise Sakuli will not be able to find and use it.
-Therefore, we recommend a global driver installation on windows.
+Therefore, we recommend a global driver installation on Windows.

 {{< highlight bash >}}
 npm i -g chromedriver